In the first reading, we heard the prophet cry out: “Violence! Ruin!”

 God’s design is that a loving act is also a life-creating act.

 Natural Family Planning respects this.

-But the whole mindset of artificial means of family planning
+But the whole mindset of contraception and related technologies

 is that the life-creating part of us as a problem to be overcome,

 rather than a blessing to be embraced with reverence.

 As a priest, I am entrusted with an awesome power:

 and nourishes us all with his true and real Body and Blood.

 That awesome power and gift is not mine to control or redesign.